reido2012/wealth-ladder/README.md

 - Builds are isolated and reproducible
 - No secrets required for basic releases (uses `GITHUB_TOKEN`)

+### 🛠️ Local Build Details

+**What the local build creates:**
+- **Linux**: `Net-Worth-Planner-vX.X.X-linux-x64.AppImage`
+- Ready for immediate upload to GitHub releases
+- No external dependencies or GitHub Actions storage usage
+- Built on your local machine with your specific environment

+**Local build advantages:**
+- ✅ No GitHub Actions storage limits
+- ✅ Immediate feedback and control
+- ✅ Can test locally before releasing
+- ✅ Works offline
+- ✅ Faster than waiting for CI/CD

+**Requirements for local builds:**
+- Node.js 20+ installed
+- All dependencies installed (`npm install`)
+- Sufficient local disk space (~200MB for build artifacts)

 ### 📋 Release Checklist

 Before creating a release: